Hafsa-Malik/Bakery-Management-System/README.md

 •	Providing functionality to administrator to grant privileges and update record.

-# **System Requirements**
+# **How To Run:**
 1. Install XAMPP v3.3.0 to provide a local test server for testing and verifying website.
 2. Start Apache and MySQL modules.
 3. Click on Admin button in front of MySQL module to open PHPMYADMIN.
 4. Go to home page and use import button to import uploaded database (.sql file).
 5. Go to C:\xampp\htdocs and paste bms folder here.
-6. Open bms folder in Visual Studio Code and type localhost/home.html to get the website working.
+6. Open bms folder in Visual Studio Code.
+Open your browser and type localhost/home.html to get the website working.